Classic Vanilla Cake and Meringue Frosting

 Enough to heavily frost a 2 layer 8-2 inch cake

 ½ cup of water

 1 teaspoon of vanilla

 - Bring sugar, water, and honey to a boil in a small saucepan, stirring until sugar dissolves.
+Place the candy thermometer in place.
 Cook, undisturbed, until syrup registers 240 °F (soft-ball stage) on a candy thermometer.
-The sugar syrup cooks the egg whites, heating them well past the 140 °F needed to kill salmonella and any other potentially harmful bacteria.

 - Meanwhile, whisk whites with a mixer until soft peaks form, about 10 minutes.
 This depends on your mixer.
 The best way to test it is to remove the bowl from the mixer and tilt it to the side slowly, and if the egg whites hold their place they are ready to use.